 In 1978, James MacGregor Burns introduced the idea of transformational leadership as he researched political leaders.
 Burns theorized that “transformational leadership” is actually a process where leaders interact with their followers and inspire each other to advance together.
 His characteristics and behaviors demonstrated the differences between “management” and “leadership.”People and organizations are transformed due to the leadership style and abilities of the leader, who is able to convey a vision and guide the transformation.

-Bernard M. Bass, in 1985, added to Burns’ transformational leadership theory buy shifting the focus to the followers.
+Bernard M. Bass, in 1985, added to Burns’ transformational leadership theory by shifting the focus to the followers.
 It is not the individual traits and vision of the leader that matter as much as it is their ability to influence the feelings, attitudes, and commitment of their followers.
 As we mentioned before in productivity studies, if followers feel they can trust a leader (or better yet, if they admire a leader who can stimulate a sense of loyalty and respect) the followers go beyond what was originally expected of them and will do so happily.
 As a result, productivity and unity increases.
-The followers are transformed by a charismatic, motivational leader.
+The followers and thus their work are transformed by a charismatic, motivational leader.

 Summary